DavidMwihuri39/cursor-based-pagination/README.md

 ### 4. Install Dependencies

-Next, you need to install the required dependencies for the project. **nexus-prisma** provides out-of-the-box support for features like **pagination, ordering and sorting** - as well as the ability to make use of `t.model/t.crud`, which can help making it **quick and easy to expose types**.
+Next, you need to install the required dependencies for the project. **nexus-prisma** is essentiall as it provides unique features such as **pagination**.

 ```
 npm install prisma2 --save-dev        # photon & lift